Skip to content

 pipx install hatch

 3. After cloning the repository, run hatch shell in the root of the repository.
 This will install all dependencies in a Python virtual environment and then ensure that the virtual environment is activated.
-You will also need to run git submodule init if you want to run tests, as Pact Python makes use of the Pact Compability Suite.
+You will also need to run git submodule init if you want to run tests, as Pact Python makes use of the Pact Compatibility Suite.

 4. Patch the compatibility suite by running cd tests/v3/compatibility_suite && patch -p1 -d definition < definition-update.diff && cd - in the root of the repository.